History of the Park

 From 1925 annual carnivals were held on the park with such activities as motor cycle football, swimming races, flower and horticultural exhibits.
 These carnivals were very popular and it is thought that as many as 30,000 people attended these events.

-In 1934 the lake was found to be badly polluted and the town council had to urgently clear the river Coton to restore the water purity of the lake in time for the carnival.
+In 1934 the lake was found to be badly polluted and the town council had to urgently clear Cotton Brook to restore the water purity of the lake in time for the carnival.

 During the second world war the park was used as a prisoner of war camp, part of which was for Germans and the other for Italians.
 The Italians worked in the fields of local farmers and the Germans worked at the ordinance depot on Sinfin Lane.